xs30snw/FEM_url-shortening-api-master/README.md

 - [x] Limit the number of shortened link items to 3;
 - [x] Implement link copy, and button copied style;
 - [ ] Copy buttons don't store their copy state;
+- [ ] The link is not copied after the first click;
 - [ ] Proper URL validation function, and error handling;
 - [ ] Layout breaks when links are too long;
 - [ ] Rearrange code;